-If the protagonist isn’t motivation, they won’t do the THING.
+If the protagonist isn’t motivated, they won’t do the THING.
 Or if they do the THING but aren’t motivated, the story won’t make a lick of sense.

-There are plenty of ways to give your protagonist “motivation”, plenty of ways to write and make it believable and plenty of blogs written on the subject.
+There are plenty of ways to give your protagonist motivation, plenty of ways to make it believable, and plenty of blogs written on the subject.
 But that’s not what I’m here to talk about today.

 I want to talk about how “obvious and spelled out” the protagonist’s motivation needs to be.

-Frodo never gave a big speech of all the reasons he has to take the Ring to Mordor.
-He just got up and says he will take it.
+Frodo never gave a big speech on all the reasons he has to take the Ring to Mordor.
+He just got up and said he will take it.
 We get pieces of why he would take the Ring, but never a full picture.

-(in the first Captain America movie) Steve Rogers never gives a full spiel of why he wants to join the army.
+In the first Captain America movie, Steve Rogers never gives a full spiel on why he wants to join the army.
 We get pieces along the way.
 He takes on a bully.
 He mentions his parents are dead.
 He says he is not going to sit in a factory while men are laying down their lives.